Every Utopia Needs an Enemy

 Every utopia needs an enemy.
 History has been remarkably consistent about who that enemy turns out to be.

 I've spent the last several years writing a dystopian novel set in 2063 — a book in which a classical liberal narrator and his Jewish partner are persecuted, first by an authoritarian progressive state, then by an authoritarian conservative one.
-The specific ideologies differ.
-The machinery is identical.
-And the people who end up in the machinery are, as they have always been, the same people.

 This is not a coincidence.
 It is a pattern.